andOlga/umineko-catbox-english/README.md

 ## Applying the patch

 The game, and this patch, can be played in two ways:
-- On PC, via a Switch emulator (either Ryujinx or Yuzu)
+- On PC, using Ryujinx or Yuzu
+- On select Android devices, using Yuzu
-- On a hackable Nintendo Switch, via Atmosphère
+- On a hackable Nintendo Switch, using Atmosphère

 Additionally, promising future developments exist for the game.
 These do not currently work, but likely will in the future:
 - An ENTERGRAM engine source port, shin.